abhishekjagtap1/CNN_for_binary_classification_of_images/README.md

 # cnn_model_classifier
-A simple CNN network for binary classification of images, training and evaluating process discussed in the file attached.
+A simple CNN network for binary classification of images, training and evaluating process discussed in the file attached, created on google colab.